 —Jake Shealy, PhD, Professor Emeritus, RIT, worldwide leading epidemiologist in skiing safety.

-To review the full-net-prices (for example, the 888 WC Racing's full price is US$1200, minus 30% pre-order deposit and free shipping) and to place a reservation-deposit now, select the 'Catalog' page from the menu.
+To review the full-net-prices and to place a reservation-deposit now, select the 'Catalog' page from the menu.
 Select the model that's right for you.
 Click the arrow on the right side of the 'Payment Options' drag-down-box to reveal the Reservation Deposit price.
 Continue to consummate the pre-order.
-The final balance will be invoiced immediately before shipment in October, 2018.
+The final remaining balance will be invoiced during October, 2018.

 FLAT-OUT SKIING CONFIDENCE.